 The above are my standard sizes.
 I am quite happy to discuss custom sizes or shapes to suit your requirements.
 Please use the contact form to get in touch if you are interested in commissioning me.

-All my pencil portrait prices are sent Special Delivery, guaranteed next day post and is charged at cost.
+All my pencil portrait prices are sent Special Delivery, guaranteed next day post in the UK and is charged at cost.
+I can also send overseas but delivery takes longer.

 If you live close enough for me to hand deliver, I would be happy to do so.
 Alternatively, you are welcome to collect in person.